 Type: Therapist, Therapy, Psychologist (Currently on leave):

-Tanya (She/Her) is a mental health therapist from Dharamshala who practices online and offline.
+Tanya (She/Her) is a mental health therapist from Dharamshala who practices online.

 Tanya is 33 years old, with at least 5 years of experience.